pcardotatgit/XDR_Workflows_and_Stuffs/readme.md

 **Notice** : a lot of these targets already exist within SecureX.
 Meaning you don't have to create them.

 These examples below cover differents Targets scenarios that will be common in production environments.
-And the goal is to show how we can create them step byt step.
+And the goal is to show how we can create them step by step.

 * [Create step by step a Webex Team Bot Target - example of HTTP bearer token target ](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/1-Create_a_Webex_Team_Bot_Target)
 * [Create step by step a Networking Device target - example of SSH target](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/2-Create_a_Networking_Device_Target)